tom71/custom_homematic/README.md

 __Disclaimer: To much writing to the device MASTER paramset could kill your device's storage.__

 Call to `putParamset` for direct connections on the XML-RPC interface.

+### `homematicip_local.remove_central_links`

+Removes a central link from the backend.
+This is required to disable enable button-press events.

 ### `homematicip_local.set_cover_combined_position`